VEZY/PlantBiophysics.jl/docs/src/models/energy_balance.md

 ![](./schymanski_et_al_2017_6a.svg)

-The figure is the same as Figure 6a from Schymanski et al. (2017).
-The code to reproduce this figure is available in [this file](./schymanski.jl).
+*Figure 1.
+Energy flux measured on an artificial leaf (points) or simulated from its digital twin (lines).
+Data from Schymanski et al. (2017) figure 6a.
+The code to reproduce this figure is available in [this file](./schymanski.jl).*

 ## References